Sliick / Articles / Product

 • Junction relationships: multi-hop lookups across junction objects.

-• External rendering engines: native Salesforce PDF engine only - by design, so nothing leaves your org.
+• External rendering engines: native Salesforce PDF engine and pure-Apex Compression.ZipWriter only - by design, so nothing leaves your org.

 • Custom fonts: Arial, Times New Roman, Helvetica, and Courier New only (the fonts the native Salesforce PDF engine supports).